graphprotocol/aragon-subgraph/README.md

 ## Getting started with Querying

-Below are a few ways to show how to query the Aragon-Subgraph for data.
+Below shows all the ways to query a Individual Subgraph and the network subgraph

 ### Querying all possible data that is being stored
 The query below shows all the information that is possible to query, but is limited to the first 5 instances.
+Limiting to 5 or 10 instances is good, because with no limit tens of thousands of results can be queried at once, which can be slow on your computer.
 There are many other filtering options that can be used, just check out the [querying api](https://github.com/graphprotocol/graph-node/blob/master/docs/graphql-api.md).
+Also check out the [GraphQL docs](https://graphql.org/learn/) if you are completely new to GraphQL and the info in this section doesn't make sense.

+The query is set up so that all the internal entities are queried from within the top level entities.
+The top level entities are the `apps`, which are Kernel, ACL, EVMScriptRegistry, Vault, TokenManager, Finances and Voting.

+#### Individual Subgraph Queries

 ```
 {
   kernels {
     id
-    baseAddress
     appID
-    upgradeable
-    defaultApp
     permissions {
-      canManageApps
+      entities
+      role
+    }
+    managers {
       managesManageApps
     }
   }